KE-mohia/MoviePlay/README.md

 MovePlay is built using the following technologies:

+- HTML
+- CSS
-- ReactJS
+- JAVASCRIPT
 - TMDB API
-- Firebase Google Authentication
-- Framer Motion

 <hr/>

 # 🍿 How to Run the Website on Your System

-## Step 1: Download and Extract the Code
+## Step 1: Download / Clone and Extract the Code

 Firstly, download the entire website code and extract the ZIP file to a folder on your local system.